libxsmm/libxsmm/README.md

 ### Verbose Mode

 The [verbose mode](documentation/libxsmm_aux.md#getting-and-setting-the-verbosity) (level of verbosity) allows for an insight into the code dispatch mechanism by receiving a small tabulated statistic as soon as the library terminates.
-The design point for this functionality is to not impact the performance of any critical code path i.e., verbose mode is always enabled and does not require symbols (SYM=1) or debug code (DBG=1).
+The design point for this functionality is to not impact the performance of any critical code path, i.e., verbose mode is always enabled and does not require symbols (SYM=1) or debug code (DBG=1).
 The statistics appears (`stderr`) when the environment variable LIBXSMM_VERBOSE is set to a non-zero value.
 For example:

 ```bash
 LIBXSMM_VERBOSE=1 ./myapplication